hasura/graphql-engine/graphql/manual/schema/basics.rst

 Schema design basics
 ====================
 Let's take a look at how to create tables using the Hasura console, a UI tool meant for doing exactly this.
-We'll use a typical author/articles schema as a reference for all the following examples.

 Open the console
 ----------------